Thream/socketio-jwt/README.md

 This repository was originally forked from [auth0-socketio-jwt](https://github.com/auth0-community/auth0-socketio-jwt) & it is not intended to take any credit but to improve the code from now on.

 ## 💾 Install

+**Note:** It is a package that is recommended to use/install on both the client and server sides.

 ```sh
 npm install --save @thream/socketio-jwt